 (Crespi, Stella, and Zuccalà 2006)

 The legend of Osso, Mastrosso and Carcagnosso is said to have begun in 15th century Spain.
 Toledo in central Spain was home to an organisation founded in approx. 1412 and called La Garduña.
-The members of this society followed a certain code of ethics and a strong bond towards religion.
+The members of this society followed a certain code of ethics and a powerful bond towards religion.

 The three worked hard to establish the rules of a new society, together they wrote secret codes; initiation and affiliation rites, and entire manuals of rules and disciplines.
-They devoted themselves to Jesus Christ, St. Michael the Archangel and Saint Peter who holds the keys to open all the doors.
+They devoted themselves to Jesus Christ, St. Michael the Archangel and Saint Peter, who holds the keys to open all the doors.
 It is said they stayed in prison for approx. 30 years.

-Once released the three brothers swore on the sacred code of the family and then went their separate ways.
+Once released, the three brothers swore on the sacred code of the family and then went their separate ways.
 Osso stayed in Sicily and created ‘The Honoured Men of Sicily’ (La Cosa Nostra), Mastrosso and Carcagnosso both crossed the Messina Strait to mainland Italy.
 Mastrosso made his home in Calabria and was responsible for ‘The Honoured Men of Calabria’ (‘Ndrangheta) and Carcagnosso ‘The Honoured Men of Campania’ (Camorra).